Skip to main content

 2. Log in to Apple's Push Notification Portal with the same Apple ID used to create the current push certificate.

-Note: If the Apple ID is not known, review the Apple ID is unknown section below.
+Note: If the Apple ID is not known, review "I Forgot Which Apple ID was Originally Used."
 Not using the original Apple ID (and therefore the original Apple Push certificate) would result in losing management of the previously enrolled devices.

 3. Find the expiring certificate, and select Renew (do not revoke expiring certificate, nor create a new certificate).